ualsg/ualsg.netlify.app/content/openings/_index.md

 {{< past_openings >}}

-## Applications
+## Open applications

-We appreciate enquiries from motivated prospective students and staff with dedicated applications.
+We appreciate enquiries from motivated prospective PhD candidates and postdoctoral research fellows with dedicated applications.
 Before applying, do read the sections below.
 We would like to hear about your specific interest and expect you to have a solid understanding of what we do.
 For example, you can read one of our [publications](/publication), provide your perspective and motivation, and let us know how do you see yourself contributing to the work.